The International Society for the History of the Neurosciences (ISHN) was founded in Montreal on May 14, 1995. Its mission is to:

 membership for calendar year January-December 2017, all mailings, and a one year individual subscription -- both print AND electronic/online -- to the Journal of the

 History of the Neurosciences.
 Note that membership is based on the calendar year; whenever you apply or

-renew during late 2014 and throughout 2015, your membership will be registered for January-December 2015
+renew throughout 2017, your membership will be registered for January-December 2017

 and you will receive issues of the journal for that year.